Amherst, Appomattox, Bedford, Campbell, Lynchburg assistance programs.

 New Prospect Baptist Church Food Bank – Offers clothing (when available) in addition to food and groceries.
 2209 Buffalo Springs Turnpike, Monroe, VA 24574, main number (434)922-7169

 Solid Rock Baptist Church – This is the 2nd largest food pantry in Central Virginia, and supports families in Campbell and Bedford County.
+A soup kitchen is on site too.
 Food is distributed for free.
 110 Church Street, Madison Heights, Virginia 24572, main number is (434)528-0325.
-Find more pantries in Virginia.

 Court Street Baptist Church – Dial (434)847-8209